 In contrast to the rural communities you will have worked with until now, here you experience the urban poverty of Red Hill or Masi Pamolailai and lend a hand where your help is desperately needed.
 In these townships, multiple families share a water source and are unable to build any permanent structures on the land, thus leaving them in poor living conditions.
 You will either work with crèches, run programs at a library or participate in a building project.
 You will help teach the children English through songs and play games in these informal settlements to support the families and communities.

 Your adventure begins with an orientation to South Africa as well as to one another by whitewater rafting the Sabie River.
+Take part in a team-building workshop to facilitate collaboration amongst our group.
 Visit the Apartheid Museum and take a tour of Soccer City – one of the stadiums of the 2010 FIFA World Cup.
 Heard of the Big 5?
-Scout with bush trackers for elephants, leopards, rhinos, cape buffalo and lions on an exciting safari drive in Kruger National Park, home to South Africa’s most varied wildlife.
-Meet Jessica the Hippo, the world-famous hippopotamus who will drink tea from a bottle from your very own hands.
+Scout with bush trackers for elephants, leopards, rhinos, Cape buffalo and lions on an exciting safari drive in Kruger National Park, home to South Africa’s most varied wildlife.
 Discover Blyde River Canyon, the third largest canyon in the world, and take in the beauty of Bourke’s Luck Potholes.

 Get to know some of the local customs and learn a few words in Zulu as you partake in an interactive Zulu Cultural Evening.
 Travel to Durban, on the Indian Ocean, and enjoy the day learning to surf, swimming and exploring the coast.